exocode/alpine-linode-bootstrap/README.md

 After a bit, you should be at the Alpine login screen.
 The root user, by default, does not have a password.
 At this point, you can install an SSH server, which pretty much completes the installation.

 ## Further Installation

-### Set up and start networking

-    setup-interfaces

-Press enter 3 times to accept the defaults of
-    - eth0
-    - dhcp
-    - no

-then restart the networking service:

-    service networking restart

 ### Set a root password